October 15-17, Newark, Ohio

 Join us as we celebrate the best in Ohio historic preservation & community revitalization.

-8:00 am - 9:30 am
+8:00 am - 9:30 am Midland Theatre

 Welcome

-9:45 am - 10:45 am
+9:45 am - 10:45 am NEWORK

 Story Maps for Historical & Architectural References

-9:45 am - 10:45 am
+9:45 am - 10:45 am DoubleTree Hotel - Buckeye Room

 The National Register of Historic Places: Making the Case for Significance: Assessing Historic Integrity & Comparative Analysis

 Join Ohio’s National Register staff Mary Rody and Barb Powers to learn helpful guidance for preparing complete nominations for all types of properties.
 The session will engage the audience in an interactive discussion covering two essential components for successful National Register nominations – determining the character-defining features establishing historic integrity to convey a property’s significance and providing a meaningful comparison to similar properties to evaluate significance.
 Session will be useful to anyone, whether you are a beginner or experienced professional, who wants to nominate a property to the National Register.
-1.00 LU Credit.
+Approved for 1.00 AIA LU credit.

-9:45 am - 10:45 am
+9:45 am - 10:45 am Hudson House

 Apocalypse No: Main Street Retailing - Now More than Ever